debug45/PermissionWizard/README.md

 ## Roadmap

-- NFC permission support
+- Add support of NFC
+- Extend support of macOS (specific permission types, native icons)
-- Swift Package Manager compatibility
+- Make the library compatible with Swift Package Manager
+- Localize string assets to all system languages
+- Document the library API

 ## Conclusion